spacetelescope/style-guides/guides/jupyter-notebooks.md

 ![A notebook cell](images/notebook-cell.png)

-Creating a new notebook can take time, and in the development process, some content cells (code and prose) may become out of date or superfluous.
+Creating a new tutorial can take time, and in the development process, some content cells (code and prose) may become out of date or superfluous.
 Before committing your work to a source repository, make sure that: